WiseLibs/wise-river/README.md

 Most object streams in Node.js are highly opinionated, and they often don't compose well with promises (the sanctioned asynchronous primitive for JavaScript).
 Even the streams provided by the standard library exhibit many of these problems:
   1. They usually require subclassing or other boilerplate to accomplish simple tasks
-  2. They don't handle errors consistently or reliably
+  2. They don't propagate errors consistently or reliably
   3. Their composability with the rest of the Node.js ecosystem is often weak and limited

 Object streams should *feel* like regular promises, but provide the ability to easily operate on promises as a collection (just like arrays and values).